 The holiday season is a time for indulgence.
-The trick is to figure out what to indulge in and being smart about it, be it non-exercise days, parties, sleep, intimacy, or festive foods.
+The trick is to figure out what to indulge in and being smart about it, be it non-exercise days, parties, sleep, intimacy, or holiday foods.

 When you think of holiday food, it’s not too likely that carrot sticks and multi-grain bread come to mind.
 We try to avoid holiday foods because they’re “bad,” and when we give in, the guilt stays with us longer than the calories.